mryap/fierce-robin/src/pages/index.md

       - question: What is Conversion
         answer: >-
-          A desired action taking place on your customer touchpoint (i.e. website) —a click, or registration, or product action, for instance.
+          A desired action taking place on your customer touchpoint (i.e. website) — a click, or registration, or product action, for instance.

+          A conversion occurs when a user completes an  action on your site that you consider to be valuable.
+This can include a purchase, a file download, or a  request for additional information.
       - question: What is A/B Testing?
         answer: >-
           A/B testing is a way to test changes to your page against the current